-^{} The FY23 EBIT Hurdle is calculated based on growth on FY22 Statutory EBIT adjusted to remove the 53rd week of trading in FY22 to ensure comparability between periods.
-Once the FY23 EBIT Hurdle performance has been determined and the resulting vesting percentage determined for Tranche 1, this vesting percentage will also be applied to Tranche 2 and 3 assuming continued employment at the vesting date for each of those tranches.
+The FY23 EBIT Hurdle is calculated based on growth on FY22 Statutory EBIT adjusted to remove the 53rd week of trading in FY22 to ensure comparability between periods.

+The FY23 EBIT Hurdle performance was determined during the current financial year, with the resulting vesting percentage of 100% for Tranche 1, with this vesting percentage also applied to Tranche 2 and 3 assuming continued employment at the vesting date for each of those tranches.
+Subsequent to the end of the current financial year a further 17,919 of Tranche 2 Performance Rights were determined to have vested based on the continued employment of the relevant Executives at vesting date.